array-split/array_split/docs/source/examples/index.rst

    [array([0, 1, 2, 3]), array([4, 5, 6]), array([7, 8, 9])]

-The :func:`array_split.shape_split` function takes an array *shape* as an argument instead of an actual array, and returns a :mod:`numpy` `structured array`_ of :obj:`tuple` elements.
+The :func:`array_split.shape_split` function takes an array *shape* as an argument instead of an actual :obj:`numpy.ndarray` object, and returns a :mod:`numpy` `structured array`_ of :obj:`tuple` elements.
 The tuple elements can then be used to generate the tiles from a :obj:`numpy.ndarray` of an equivalent shape::